Skip to content

 TIP

-In the algorithm, there are two for-loop nested (The second for-loop used for calculate every s and s with the respect to every features).
+In the algorithm, there are two for-loop nested (The second for-loop used for calculate every $w$s and $b$s with the respect to every features).
 When having a large scale training set it will run less efficiency.
 Using vectorization to solve this problem.